ardentperf/cnpg-playground/lab/EXERCISES.md

 ### Playground Architecture

+The playground uses kind to run two Kubernetes clusters locally (named "EU" and "US") with the CloudNativePG operator installed in both.
+It provisions a primary PostgreSQL cluster (`pg-eu`) and a replica cluster (`pg-us`).
+It also provisions per‑region S3‑compatible object stores (MinIO) for backups and archiving.
+Demo manifests and jobs (including Jepsen) run inside the cluster to generate load and exercise failover and data‑safety features.

 ![CNPG Playground Architecture](../images/cnpg-playground-architecture.png)

-The playground runs a local Kubernetes cluster (kind) with the CloudNativePG operator.
-It provisions two PostgreSQL clusters (`pg-eu`, `pg-us`) and per‑region S3‑compatible object stores (MinIO) for backups and archiving.
-Demo manifests and jobs (including Jepsen) run inside the cluster to generate load and exercise failover and data‑safety features.

-- **Control plane**: kind-based Kubernetes with CNPG operator
-- **Data plane**: CNPG-managed Postgres clusters with streaming replication and automatic failover
-- **Storage**: Regional MinIO buckets (EU/US) for WAL archiving and backups
-- **Tooling**: `kubectl`, `k9s`, and provided setup/teardown scripts